 There is one intersection realignment project scheduled in the Transportation Improvement Program, the NW 34 Street left turnlanes at the Young Men's Christian Association entrance.
-This project is partial implementation of the Year 2035 Livable Community Reinvestment Plan NW 34 Street Turnlanes Project.
+This project is partial implementation of the Year 2035 Long Range Transportation Plan, the Livable Community Reinvestment Plan, NW 34 Street Turnlanes Project.
 This project applies access management strategies to provide additional safety and efficiency for vehicular traffic.